johnmyleswhite/kNN.jl/README.md

 Basic k-nearest neighbors classification and regression.

+For a list of the distance metrics that can be used in k-NN classification, see [Distance.jl](https://github.com/lindahua/Distance.jl)

+For a list of the smoothing kernels that can be used in kernel regression, see [SmoothingKernel.jl](https://github.com/johnmyleswhite/SmoothingKernels.jl)

-# Example 1: Euclidean distance
+# Example 1: Classification using Euclidean distance

     using kNN
     using DataArrays